English Language Assessment service

 - hold a degree taught or researched in English.

 What level of English language do I need?

 The specific level of English language varies depending on the route through which you are applying; please check the Home Office website for more information.

-A UK NARIC English Language Assessment can help you when applying through the Points Based Systems (PBS) (Tiers 1, 2, and 4) and if you are applying for settlement, citizenship or to join a family member.
+A UK NARIC English Language Assessment can help you when applying through the Points Based System (PBS) (Tiers 1 and 2) and if you are applying for settlement, citizenship or to join a family member.

 How can we help you?

 UK NARIC’s English Language Assessment provides an assessment and a statement:

 - to confirm whether an individual’s approved English language test meets the required level of

 English language proficiency (CEFR levels A1, B1, B2 or C1)

 - to confirm for PBS applications (Tiers 1 and 2) that an academic qualification is comparable to a UK Bachelor degree and taught in English to the standard of